graphops/file-hosting-service/README.md

+# Subfile-service

+Enable file sharing as a service, aim for a decentralized, efficient, and verifiable market, with scalable, performant, and secure software.

 ## PoC checklist

 ### Essential Components
-- [ ] File hasher
+- [x] File hasher
-  - [ ] use sha2-256 as it is more commonly used, faster than sha3-256, both no known hacks (should be easy to switch)
+  - [x] use sha2-256 as it is more commonly used, faster than sha3-256, both no known hacks (should be easy to switch)
+  - [x] Takes a file path and read
-  - [ ] Chunk files to a certain size
+  - [x] Chunk file to a certain size - currently using a constant of 1MB
-  - [ ] Hash each chunk
+  - [X] Hash each chunk
-  - [ ] Produce a merkle tree
+  - [x] Produce a merkle tree
-  - [ ] construcut an interface file, calling it a chunk_file (may also publish to IPFS)
+  - [x] construct and write a chunk_file.yaml
+  - [x] Unit tests: same file same hash, different file different hash, big temp file same/modified
 - [ ] Subfile builder / publisher - CLI
+  - [ ] Take a file, use File hasher to hash all files and get a merkle root hash
-  - [ ] Take a list of files, use File hasher to hash all files and get interfaces
+    - [ ] later, take a list of files, use File hasher to hash all files and get root hashes
   - [ ] Construct a subfile manifest with metainfo using YAML builder
   - [ ] May include a status endpoint for the "canonical" publisher, but recognize the endpoint may change later on
   - [ ] Publish subfile to IPFS, receive a IPFS hash for the subfile